List of Curb Your Enthusiasm recurring roles: Matt Tessler

-Matt Tessler (Michael McKean, Season 6, 8) is a former director on Seinfeld whom Larry dislikes.
+Matt Tessler (Michael McKean, seasons 6, 8) is a former director on Seinfeld whom Larry dislikes.
 In "The Bat Mitzvah", Tessler meets with Larry and asks for his recommendation to direct a pilot starring Richard Lewis.
 Tessler later recommends a doctor for Larry to see regarding a "tickle in his anus".
 When Larry visits the doctor, he sarcastically tells the nurse (who is Tessler's cousin) that he had a "gerbil up his ass".
 After an argument with Larry, Tessler begins spreading the rumor that Larry had a gerbil in his rectum, which Larry public refutes at Sammi Greene's bat mitzvah.

 In "Vow of Silence", Tessler asks Larry to participate in a charity gig, to which Larry attempts to get out of by claiming he will be in New York.
 After Tessler finds Larry at his office, Larry once again claims he's going to New York.
 Tessler then offers his friend's vacant apartment for Larry to stay at, forcing Larry to actually go to New York.

 Fran Metzgar

-Fran (Jane Carr, Season 2), Julia Louis-Dreyfus's agent.
+Fran (Jane Carr, season 2), Julia Louis-Dreyfus's agent.

 Bridget

 Bridget (Lauren Graham, season 9) is an NBC censor who dates Larry in season 9.
 She is a friend of Susie's, who helps to set up a date between her and Larry in "Namaste".
-She has a son named Eddie, whom she claims has Asperger's, which is doubted by Larry.
-After learning about Bridget talking to others about their sex life, Larry attempts to make her sign a Non-disclosure agreement about their relationship, causing her to break up with him.
+She has a son named Eddie, who she claims has Asperger's, which is doubted by Larry.
+After learning about Bridget talking to others about their sex life, Larry attempts to make her sign a non-disclosure agreement about their relationship, causing her to break up with him.

+Rachel Heineman

+Rachel Heineman (Iris Bahr, seasons 5, 9, 12) is an orthodox Jewish lady, who gets stuck on a ski lift with Larry during sundown, at which she is prohibited to be with a man alone.
+She is forced to jump off of the ski lift, breaking her legs.
+She gets breast implants later that season.
+Rachel returns in "Never Wait for Seconds!" when she is interviewed by Morsi, the Muslim man who was investigating Larry's past.
+She also returns in "No Lessons Learned" to testify against Larry in his trial.